mathsman5133/coc.py/docs/extensions/full_war_api.rst

 --------

 This provides handling for a private api that is made only for a hand full of people.
-Docs can be found at https://fw-api.teamutils.com/docs
+Docs can be found at https://fw-api.teamutils.com/docs.
+Please contact Doluk#9973 on Discord if you are interested.